AlexanderLill/PokemonGoers-group6/README.md

 **March 2009**

   The CommonJS API version 0.1 with its "securable modules" was released.
 The idea behind secure modules is basically to have additional constraints.
-E.g. a module must not write to any free variables or their transitive members, it must not refer to any free variables apart from primordials[0](# “Primodials are ‘Object’, ‘Array’, etc. These are defined by ECMAScript”), 'require', 'environment' and 'exports' and it must not tamper with or mutate the transitive primordials[0].
+E.g. a module must not write to any free variables or their transitive members, it must not refer to any free variables apart from [primordials](# “Primodials are ´Object´, ´Array´, etc. These are defined by ECMAScript”), ´require´, ´environment´ and ´exports´ and it must not tamper with or mutate the transitive primordials[0].

 **April 2009**